StefanStafie/Advanced-Programming-Java/README.md

 - Create REST services for inserting and reading games.
 - Integrate the services into your previous project.
 (History of games from client.
 Inserting games into database from server)
 - Handle the exceptions using a RestControllerAdvice.
-- Secure your services with JSON Web Tokens
+- Secure services with JSON Web Tokens.

 # Lab12